MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-develop-apps-for-fin.md

 [!INCLUDE[newdev_dev_preview](includes/newdev_dev_preview.md)]

 # Developing Apps for Dynamics 365 for Financials
-Reach more customers by bringing apps for Dynamics 365 for Financials into Microsoft Appsource, the marketplace for Microsoft business apps.
+Reach more customers by bringing apps for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] into Microsoft Appsource, the marketplace for Microsoft business apps.
 Dynamics 365 gives you rich functionality, a modern always up-to-date platform, and a set of great new development tools.
 When your app is done, publish it through Microsoft AppSource – the marketplace for Microsoft’s business apps and start benefiting from a brand that millions of users know and trust.